logzio/logzio-helm/charts/logzio-apm-collector/README.md

 > [!IMPORTANT]
 > Kubernetes APM Collection Agent is still In development

-This Helm chart deploys an agent, which leverages the OpenTelemetry Collector, that collects traces and span metrics from Kubernetes clusters and sends them to Logz.io
+This Helm chart deploys an agent, which leverages the OpenTelemetry Collector, that collects traces and span metrics from Kubernetes clusters and sends them to Logz.io.
+It also allows enabling Service graph metrics and supports adding Auto instrumentation to the cluster applications via Opentelemetry Operator.

 ## Prerequisites
 - Kubernetes 1.24+